Myth-OS/MythOS-Documentation/Declarations.md

 8 - **MYTHOS LEADS TO ETHOS**:

+Mythos:
+a myth or mythology.
+- (in literature) a traditional or recurrent narrative theme or plot structure.
+- a set of beliefs or assumptions about something.

 Quote on mythos and/or ethos?

 invitation leads to action. ??? form and function.
 Emptiness and form … lead with the tip of the spear